sibber5/MicMuter/README.md

 ![alt text](https://github.com/cyberrex5/MicMuter/blob/main/screenshots/scr1.png?raw=true)

 # Installation
-Download the [the latest release](https://github.com/cyberrex5/MicMuter/releases/latest) and extract it wherever you want.
+Download the installer (includes .Net Framework) or the zip file from [the latest release](https://github.com/cyberrex5/MicMuter/releases/latest) and extract it wherever you want.<br/>
-If you have any issues try installing [the latest version of the .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer) or updating windows
+If you have any issues try installing [the latest version of the .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer) or using the installer.

 # Libraries used
 [NAudio](https://github.com/naudio/NAudio)<br/>